Updated: January 19, 2026

 Through File Sharing: For downloadable EPKs, use platforms like Dropbox or Google Drive.

-Your EPK is much more than just a collection of links and photos; it’s a tool to showcase your professional artistry.
-By investing time into creating a polished, comprehensive press kit, you’re making it easier for industry professionals to see your talent and your potential.
-Remember, your music gets you noticed, but your EPK can help seal the deal.
+Remember that your EPK is a great way to showcase your professional artistry.
+You make it easier for industry professionals to see your talent and potential by investing time into creating a polished, comprehensive press kit.
+Keep in mind: your music gets you noticed, but your EPK can help seal the deal.

 - Art